-- 4. Select an honorable American Indian name1 and its English equivalent for the candidate.
-Use the "Lenni Lenape Word List" or another credible American Indian language text.
-(Do not mix Indian words from different tribes.)
+- 4. Select an honorable English Vigil Honor name for the candidate.
 The Vigil Honor name should be selected in a serious manner, based upon each person's qualities, talents, or traits. - 5.
 Prepare the Vigil Honor petition, available at www.oa-scouting.org.